 5.5.1.
-If permittee is required by the Director to demonstrate compliance with permit condition 5.3.3, then the permittee shall submit a testing protocol at least thirty (30) days prior to testing and shall submit a notification of the testing date at least fifteen (15) days prior to testing.
+If permittee is required by the Director to demonstrate compliance with section 5.3.3, then the permittee shall submit a testing protocol at least thirty (30) days prior to testing and shall submit a notification of the testing date at least fifteen (15) days prior to testing.
 The permittee shall submit the testing results within sixty (60) days of testing and provide all supporting calculations and testing data.
+[45CSR13, R13-3354, Condition 6.5.1]